 5. Working together means that NFOWD will adopt and present the consensus viewpoint of its member organizations whenever it speaks or acts on behalf of its membership.

-6. NFOWD recognizes that it is a part of a bigger alliance against poverty, requiring its behavior to be modest and its approach to be appreciative of the contribution of others.
+6. NFOWD recognizes that it is a part of a bigger alliance against poverty, requiring its behaviour to be modest and its approach to be appreciative of the contribution of others.

 7. NFOWD is compelled to nurture an organizational culture that promotes hard work, perseverance, and an unshakeable faith in itself and in the potential of poor and marginalized people with disabilities to overcome the inequity and injustice of poverty and vulnerability.